-Dimmuborgir - the Dark Fortress at Mývatn are a true wonder of nature and nowhere else to be seen in the world, i.e on dry land.
-Dimmuborgir consist of huge lava rock formations which make you feel like you stepped into another world - a world of fairy-tales.
+Dimmuborgir - the Dark Fortress at Mývatn are a true wonder of nature.
+Dimmuborgir consists of huge lava rock formations which make you feel like you stepped into another world - a world of fairy tales.

 One of the routes, which is called Kirkjuhringurinn - the Church route leads to Kirkjan - the Church.
-It is 2,4 km and takes ca 1 hour to complete.
-This path takes you through extraordinary tall lava formations for half an hour until you reach the so called church.
-The sign says Kirkja - this is the best known lava formation here.
+It is 2.4 km and takes around 1 hour to complete.
+This path takes you through extraordinary tall lava formations for half an hour until you reach the so-called church.
+The sign says Kirkja - this is the best-known lava formation here.

-The path is well marked and you cannot get lost, unless you get off the track or are there after dark...
+The path is well marked and you cannot get lost unless you get off the track or are in Dimmuborgir after dark...

 I love visiting Dimmuborgir - and in one location hidden away is a cave where the Icelandic Yule lads live!

-Here in Iceland we have 13 Yule lads, which are quite different from Santa Claus.
-There are records of names of more than 70 Yule Lads, but somehow these 13 Yule lads have stayed with us until the modern times.
+Here in Iceland, we have 13 Yule lads, which are quite different from Santa Claus.
+There are records of names of more than 70 Yule Lads, but somehow these 13 Yule lads have stayed with us until modern times.

-The Yule lads sleep in their cave during summer time and can rarely be seen walking around as they are resting.
-In November and December it is a different story, then there is a good chance of running into a mischievous Yule lad!
+The Yule lads sleep in their cave during the summertime and can rarely be seen walking around as they are resting.
+In November and December, it is a different story, then there is a good chance of running into a mischievous Yule lad!
 I visited their cave twice last summer and was lucky enough not to run into them in their cave ;)

 Thirteen days before Christmas the first Yule lad comes to inhabited areas and then a new one arrives every day until the last one arrives on the 24th of December.
 We Icelanders celebrate Christmas on the evening of the 24th of December.